 At Upstate's Pediatric Emergency Department, residents are the front line with more than 20,000 pediatric patients annually.
 Here residents are supervised by a board specially trained in Pediatric Emergency Medicine faculty while caring for the critically ill or injured children aged newborn to 18 years.
 As the region's only dedicated pediatric emergency department and Level-One Trauma Center, residents are exposed to rapid diagnosis and evaluation, suturing, resuscitation and all the excitements that come through the door in a fast-paced facility with state of the art technology.

-Education on the general inpatient service has changed in the past few years with the establishment of an academic pediatric hospitalist service.
-Dedicated hospitalists provide oversight and direct care for the inpatients at Upstate Golisano Children's Hospital and Crouse Hospital.
+Patient care and education on the general inpatient service are provided by an academic pediatric hospitalist service.
+Dedicated hospitalists provide oversight and direct care for the inpatients at Upstate Golisano Children's Hospital.
 They also provide consultative care to medical and surgical patients.
 A great deal of the education of residents and medical students is provided by these inpatient specialists.
-In addition, a separate attending, the teaching attending, provides hands-on and didactic teaching to complement the learning on the wards.

 Training in developmental pediatrics includes our outstanding community resources in child development, as well as those at the Center for Neurodevelopmental Pediatrics.
 The Center is home to services for children with developmental and behavioral problems, as well as cerepral palsey and genetic disorders.